 OP says she has been learning Swedish for the past year and would love to go there to practice what she has learned.
 She traveled there a couple of years ago and loved it.
 Ever since, she has dreamt of going back, and she thinks this is the perfect opportunity to do so.

 OP is conscious, however, of the fact that her friends may think it’s rude if she blows them off to go away on her own.
 Ever since going on a couple of trips to Europe, her interest in traveling around the US has diminished, but she doesn’t want them to be upset with her.

-She took to Reddit to ask the travel community whether she would be out of order or not for using the travel credits to go somewhere without her friends.
+She took to a travel forum to ask the travel community whether she would be out of order or not for using the travel credits to go somewhere without her friends.

 The thread received a lot of attention, receiving over 100 comments and 400 upvotes in less than ten hours.
 Most of those responding believed that OP didn’t owe her friends anything and that she should book her new trip without hesitation.